-EDCTC was awarded \$185,040 in Strategic Partnerships Transportation Planning grant funding for the US 50 Corridor Plan, now known as "Trip to Green" project.
-The 2022 "Trip to Green" Proof of Concept Pilot is well underway, with a successful launch on the first weekend of August.
-The team is gearing up for Labor Day weekend, Saturday, and Sunday September 3 and 4, and Monday September 5.
-The third and final weekend for Trip to Green 2022 is scheduled for October 1 and 2.
-EDCTC has provided comments on the System User Analysis Draft Technical Memo, which is currently being finalized.
-The Investment Strategies are also well underway, public outreach efforts for the overall plan are scheduled to begin this Fall in conjunction with the conclusion of the Trip to Green proof of concept.
+EDCTC was awarded \$185,040 in Strategic Partnerships Transportation Planning grant funding for the US 50 Corridor Plan, now known as the Trip to Green project.
+The 2022 Trip to Green Proof of Concept Pilot is well underway.
+Three successful proofs of concept were held during the first weekends of August, September, and October.
+The team has prepared a community survey to gather public opinion on the concept, the survey will be distributed mid-October.
+Additionally, two of three drone flyovers have taken place during the Trip to Green weekends, an additional drone flyover is scheduled for Sunday October 16, during normal signal operations.
+EDCTC has provided comments on the System User Analysis Draft Technical Memo, which is currently being augmented by Caltrans Data from each of the Trip to Green weekends.
+The Investment Strategies are also well underway, public outreach efforts for the overall plan are scheduled to begin this Fall.